UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Ask specifically about “overlapping” service dates to ensure you have power at both locations on moving day.

-Moving is famously chaotic, but figuring out how to transfer utilities when moving doesn’t have to be the thing that keeps you up at night.
-Imagine walking into your new home after a long day of hauling boxes, flipping the switch, and having the lights actually turn on, followed by a hot shower and immediately connecting to working Wi-Fi.
-This guide provides a clear timeline, a comprehensive checklist, and the right questions to ask providers so you can handle this essential task efficiently and settle in without a hitch.
+Figuring out how to transfer utilities when moving doesn’t have to be a chaotic chore that keeps you up at night, especially if you follow a structured timeline.
+Imagine walking into your new home after a long day of hauling heavy boxes, flipping a switch, and having the lights actually turn on, followed by a hot shower and an immediate connection to working Wi-Fi.
+This chronological step-by-step checklist provides exact timeframes, a comprehensive account breakdown, and the right questions to ask providers so you can manage this essential task efficiently and settle in without a hitch.

 Three people stand around a large checklist with a list of utilities to cancel before moving.